-Thinking about shower stall options in your bathroom has possibly been a dream of yours for a while, especially if you’ve never been happy with the way your current shower looks or operates.
+Thinking about shower stall options in your bathroom has possibly been a dream of yours for a while, especially if you've never been happy with the way your current shower looks or operates.
 Many aging homes have the problem of basically combining a bathtub with a shower, which makes cleaning more of a chore.
 In older homes, you may not even have a shower and only an outdated bathtub constantly needing maintenance.
-Or, your bathtub is so old, you can’t use it and have no choice but to upgrade.
+It may even be at the point now where your bathtub is so old, you can't use it and have no choice but to upgrade.

 There isn't any question that if you want to add value to your home for the future, having a shower in your home is mandatory.
 It only comes down to the type of shower you want, where your shower best fits, and finding easier methods to remove your old tub.

 All three are easier than you think with the right remodeling company.
 Here at Joyce Factory Direct, we want to make your bathroom better with new showers and bathtubs.
 We'll provide them for you without making it outrageously expensive.
 Plus, we'll bring efficiency in getting the project done on time without unnecessary wait times.

 Before you turn your old tub into a shower, you need to know if you'll have enough room for a shower after the tub gets removed.
 Most tubs are around five feet long, so when it's removed, you'll have the perfect shower dimensions.
 You obviously want your water lines and the drainage system already in place so you don't pay extra costs installing new plumbing.This doesn't mean you still don't have a few issues to work out, especially if your bathtub was free-standing.
 Some tubs like this get positioned near windows, which is obviously not a good place to have a shower.
 In this regard, you might have to either cover up your window or move the shower in another location.
 You can still do this as long as you're near enough to the water lines.